There are seven popular medical myths circulating among the general public today.

 Medical Myth 4: Every Person Should Severely Restrict Intake of Saturated Fat

 Some people possess unique genetic markers that make them particularly sensitive to saturated fat, resulting in elevated cholesterol and weight gain.
-Many people, however, do not posses these genes.
+Many people, however, do not possess these genes.

 Increasing intake of healthy fats can be beneficial to some people, for a variety of reasons – including blood-sugar stabilization, hormone production, and satiety.